Martin Andanar

+Early life and education

 Andanar was born on August 21, 1974, in Manila, Philippines to Wencelito Andanar and Rosario Marfori.

-He is married to Alelee Aguilar-Andanar, the daughter of former Las Piñas mayor Vergel Aguilar and niece of Senator Cynthia Villar.
-They have two children and are currently living in Muntinlupa.

-Education

-Martin spent his high school years in Cagayan de Oro at Xavier University - Ateneo de Cagayan and Manila.
+Andanar spent his high school years in Cagayan de Oro at Xavier University - Ateneo de Cagayan and Manila.
 After a year in University of the Philippines-Los Baños, he moved to Australia with his mother, where he graduated with a Bachelor of Arts in Social and Political Studies & Film and Media Studies at Federation University.

 Andanar completed his Master in Entrepreneurship at the Asian Institute of Management in 2007.

 In 2008, along with 30 Filipino youth leaders, the US State Department sent Andanar to Northern Illinois University for an International Visitors Leadership Fellowship Program.
 In June 2009, he went to Georgetown University in Washington, DC to attend an executive course in Public & Non Profit Management.
 He also completed a Senior Executive Fellows Program at the Harvard Kennedy School, Harvard University in March 2010.

-Andanar attended courses on Communications in Public Policy Delivery (2015) and Countering Violent Extremism (2017) at the Lee Kuan Yew School of Public Policy in Singapore, as well as the FB News Literacy (2017) and APAC news literary executive course at the Hong Kong University.
-He also pursued further doctorate studies on Public Administration at the University of the Philippines-Diliman. and on Community Development at the University of the Philippines-Los Baños.